Please ensure Javascript is enabled for purposes of website accessibility Skip to main content

 Pediatric Dentistry

 Dr. Ryan Hanks and Dr. Cameron Stroyan, along with our entire team, look forward to making your child’s first dental visits as comfortable and stress-free as possible.
 Your child should visit the dentist by his or her first birthday.
-It is important that your child’s newly-erupted teeth (erupting at six and 12 months of age) receive proper dental care and benefit from proper oral hygiene habits right from the beginning.
+Your child’s newly erupted teeth (erupting at 6 and 12 months of age) must receive proper dental care and benefit from good oral hygiene habits right from the beginning.

 Pediatric Dentist Puyallup